Dates: May 14 - 16, 2023

-"The reason why Forum is so great and valuable is that it brings together a group of experts of several jurisdictions.
+"The reason why the Forum is so great and valuable is that it brings together a group of experts of several jurisdictions.
 The second reason is the format: no lengthy presentations but active participation and discussion by everyone.
-This all offers the possibility to hear and learn about things you will normally not hear at other conferences."Albert Knigge Houthoff Amsterdam, Netherlands
+This all offers the possibility to hear and learn about things you will normally not hear at other conferences."Albert Knigge Managing Partner Houthoff Amsterdam, Netherlands

 "The Forum is unique amongst legal conferences.
 It brings together lawyers from across Europe covering the entire spectrum of litigation; claimants, defendants, clients, funders and claims handlers.
 These are people working at cutting-edge in their jurisdictions on the most significant cases.
 The opportunity to share experiences and ideas, debate issues and learn in a Chatham House environment, is invaluable."Boris Bronfentrinker Partner Willkie Farr & Gallagher (UK) LLP London, United Kingdom